sininen-blue/2526-first-sem/computer-organization-and-architecture/all/day_08.md

 ---

-## CPU performance

-The number of address pins and the number of data pins on a CPU chip are key factors in determining the performance of a CPU.

-A chip with $m$ address pins can only address up to $2^m$ memory locations.
-And a chip with $n$ data pins can only read or write $n$ bits of data at a time.

-This is why 32-bit CPUs are limited to 4 GB of memory, because they have 32 address pins, and $2^{32} = 4,294,967,296$ bytes = 4 GB.

-Where a CPU with 8 data pins will take four operations to read a 32-bit word, a 32 data pin CPU can read it in one.

-So a 32 data pin CPU is faster, but signicantly more expensive to manufacture.

----

 ## Control pins

 In addition to address and data pins, each CPU has some control pins that regulate flow and timing of data.